rayanchianelli/Projeto-Data-Brazil/README.md

 # Data Brazil

-  It was analysed the data disponibilized for the platform DataHacker about the users of the platform and their relations with brazilian reality.
+  It was analysed the data disponibilized for the platform DataHacker about the users of the platform and their relations with brazilian reality in 2022.

 # Methods
   - Grouping